There’s no such thing as a “wrong” way to make abstract greeting cards!

 First, Renee blended some paler shades of blue ink over a piece of white card stock to create a pale sky.
 She then used our Autumn Harvest stamp set – a floral stamp set – to use the petals to represent her leaves at the bottom of her scene.
 She used inks from our Color Fuse Set #2 to add those warm brown touches.
 She also added in a metallic copper pigment ink to create a touch of reflective shading.

-She then used our Spring Blossom stamp set to make her abstract trees.
-We LOVE how she used one type of stamp to represent something different!
+She then used a stem stamp from one of her flower sets to create her tiny tree trunks.
+We love how she used one type of stamp to represent something different!
 First she stamped the trunks – the stems – with Cinnamon Color Fuse from Set #3.
 Because Renee was stamping over the blue inks and wanted her leaves to sit in front of that sky, she used pigment inks in light, dark and metallic greens to stamp her leaves – blossoms – onto her trees.
 She made sure to allow some of the stamping to go off the edges to emphasize the scope and scale of her design.

 All she had left was to add her sentiment which she simply stamped in the sky between her trees.
 So simple yet so very pretty!